obfusk/taskmaster/README.md

 []: }}}1

-## CAVEATS: Killing, Backround Processes, and Signals
+## CAVEATS: Killing, Background Processes, and Signals
 []: {{{1

   The commands in the `Taskfile` are passed to `bash -c`.

-  To prevent runaway backround processes, taskmaster will kill the `bash -c` process as well as its direct children.
+  To prevent runaway background processes, taskmaster will kill the `bash -c` process as well as its direct children.
 Nonetheless, some care must still be taken.